 About Cari Tusing

-I study rural livelihoods, land politics and dispossesion, indigenous epistemologies, oral history and ethnography.
-I am a SocioCultural PhD student in the School of Anthropology with a PhD Minor in Latin American Studies at the University of Arizona.
-My work examines rural peoples (campesino and indigenous Guaraní) and large-scale land holders relationships in north-eastern Paraguay.
-I am carrying out a political economy and ecology examination of the lived and material experiences of land inequality.
-I seek to understand the ways that rural Paraguayans navigate and create limited opportunities to contest land loss.
+I study rural livelihoods, land politics and dispossesion in Latin America, specifically the aftermaths of land titling for indigenous and campesino communities.
+More broadly, my work examines rural peoples relationships to land in north-eastern Paraguay through political economy and ecology.
+By documenting the material and ontological impacts of land inequality, I seek to understand the ways that rural Paraguayans navigate and contest land grabbing and changing livelihoods.
 I also study up to examine how elites (Brasiguayos transnational farmers and Paraguayans) gain and hold land in rural Paraguay.
 I am particularly interested in how this plays out along differences of class, race, ethnicity, gender and language.

 Tusing, Cari.
 La ética y la alteridad: una reflexión sobre la memoria y el destino de Estados Unidos.
 Huellas de Estados Unidos / #02 / Febrero 2012; 105-115.